 Learn something new every day More Info... by email

 There are several businesses that fall under the umbrella term of "manufacturing industry."
 These include the construction industry, the engineering industry, the energy industry, the metal and plastics industries, and the transportation industry.
-The telecommunications and electronics industries are also considered a part of the manufacturing industry.
+The telecommunications and electronics industries are also considered a part of this industry.

 Before the onset of the Industrial Revolution, the manufacturing industry was mainly comprised of individuals skilled in the production of certain products.
 Knowledge of the craft was gleaned through apprenticeship, where a worker learned the finer points of the trade from an established artisan.
 In more urban areas, guilds were established to safeguard the secrets and inner workings of the production process and to ensure the livelihood of the individual craftsmen.